StamusNetworks/SELKS/README.rst

 Prerequisites
 -------------

-The minimal configuration is one single core and 2 Go of memory.
-A virtual machine with 2 Go of RAM should provide a basic test system.
+The minimal configuration is one single core and 2 Gb of memory.
+A virtual machine with 2 Gb of RAM should provide a basic test system.

-The recommended configuration is two cores and 4 Go of memory.
+The recommended configuration is two cores and 4 Gb of memory.

 Running on a virtual machine
 ----------------------------